-We have agreed to sell to the agents named below (for whom Merrill Lynch, Pierce, Fenner & Smith Incorporated is acting as representative), and each of the agents has severally agreed to purchase from us, the respective principal amount of the

-Notes set forth opposite its name below:

-Agents Principal Amount of Notes

-Merrill Lynch, Pierce, Fenner & Smith Incorporated \$ 30,175,000.00

-Morgan Stanley & Co.
-Incorporated 30,162,500.00

-Wachovia Capital Markets, LLC 30,162,500.00

-Southwest Securities, Inc. 5,000,000.00

-Advest, Inc. 750,000.00

-KeyBanc Capital Markets, a division of McDonald Investments, Inc. 750,000.00

-Mesirow Financial, Inc. 750,000.00

-Piper Jaffray & Co.
-750,000.00

-RBC Dain Rauscher Inc. 750,000.00

-Charles Schwab & Co., Inc. 750,000.00

-Listing Information:

-Prior to this offering, there has been no public market for the Notes.
-We will apply to list the Notes on the New York Stock Exchange, which we refer to as the NYSE in this Pricing Supplement.
-While we expect the Notes to be approved for listing on the NYSE, subject to official notice of issuance, we cannot assure you that the application will be granted.
-If the listing is accepted, we expect trading of the Notes on that exchange to begin within 30 days of March 28, 2005.

-Merrill Lynch, Pierce, Fenner & Smith Incorporated has advised us that they intend to make a market in the Notes prior to the commencement of trading on the NYSE.
-However, Merrill Lynch, Pierce, Fenner & Smith Incorporated will have no obligation to make a market in the Notes and may cease market making activities, if commenced, at any time.

-Trading Characteristics:

-The Notes are expected to trade at a price that takes into account the value, if any, of accrued but unpaid interest.
-Therefore, purchasers will not pay and sellers will not receive accrued and unpaid interest with respect to the Notes that is not included in the trading price thereof.
-Any portion of the trading price of a Note received that is attributable to accrued interest will be treated as ordinary interest income for federal income tax purposes and will not be treated as part of the amount realized for purposes of determining gain or loss on the disposition of that Note.

-The trading price of the Notes is likely to be sensitive to the level of interest rates generally.
-If interest rates rise in general, the trading price of the Notes may decline to reflect the additional yield requirements of the purchasers.
-Conversely, a decline in interest rates may increase the trading price of the Notes.
+Agents Principal Amount of Notes Merrill Lynch, Pierce, Fenner & Smith Incorporated \$ 33,750,000.00 Morgan Stanley & Co.
+Incorporated 37,500,000.00 Wachovia Capital Markets, LLC 28,750,000.00 Total \$100,000,000.00 Listing Information: The Notes have been accepted for listing on the New York Stock Exchange, which we refer to as the NYSE in this Pricing Supplement.
+The Notes will trade under the NYSE symbol "OSM".
+We expect trading of the Notes on that exchange to begin within 30 days of March 28, 2005.
+Merrill Lynch, Pierce, Fenner & Smith Incorporated has advised us that they intend to make a market to the commencement of trading on the NYSE.
+However, Merrill Lynch, Pierce, Fenner & Smith Inco no obligation to make a market in the Notes and may cease market making activities, if commenced, a Trading Characteristics: The Notes are expected to trade at a price that takes into account the value, if any, or Therefore, purchasers will not pay and sellers will not receive accrued and unpaid is is not included in the trading price thereof.
+Any portion of the trading price of a No accrued interest will be treated as ordinary interest income for federal income tax p of the amount realized for purposes of determining gain or loss on the disposition of nterest with respect to the Notes that te received that is attributable to urposes and will not be treated as part The trading price of the Notes is likely to be sensitive to the level of interest rates g general, the trading price of the Notes may decline to reflect the additional yield red Conversely, a decline in interest rates may increase the trading price of the Notes. -

-Merrill Lynch, Pierce, Fenner & Smith Incorporated, one of the agents, has participated in arranging a swap transaction in connection with the Notes and has reimbursed the swap counterparty, on behalf of the Company, for certain expenses related thereto.
+An affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated, one of the agents, has entered into a swap transaction in connection with the Notes and will receive compensation for that transaction.